-Many young people across Queensland experience poor mental health and wellbeing.
+Many young people across Australia are currently experiencing poor mental health and wellbeing.
 In headspace's 2022 National Youth Mental Health Survey, nearly half of young people indicated they are experiencing high or very high psychological distress (47%).
 The aftermath of the COVID-19 pandemic, financial concerns, climate change, the trauma of natural disasters, and worries about the future are all contributing.